Workplace bullying and harassment

 - it is easier to maintain confidentiality and keep working relationships intact.

-If you choose to resolve your complaint informally within your workplace, see your workplace harassment prevention policy, it should tell you who in your workplace you should make your complaint to.
+If you choose to resolve your complaint informally within your workplace, see your workplace bullying prevention policy, it should tell you who in your workplace you should make your complaint to.
 If it does not, talk to the person responsible for human resources or industrial relations.

 Mediation is where a trained, professional third party works with you and the person who your complaint is about, as a middle person, to resolve the situation.
 Mediation is a process that your workplace may use early in the conflict.
 This process can prevent the problem from becoming much worse.
 There are some instances where mediation is not appropriate (e.g. where the nature of the conflict is destructive or violent, or where the parties cannot equally participate in the process).